neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

 This topic describes how to get started with Neon's branching feature, which allows you to branch your data in the same way that you branch your code.

+A branch is a clone of your data that you are free to play around with and modify without affecting the originating data.
+For more information about what branches are and how to use them in your development workflows, see [Branching](../../conceptual-guides/branching).

 _Neon Branching capabilities are not yet publicly available.
 If you would like to try this feature, reach out to [iwantbranching@neon.tech](mailto:iwantbranching@neon.tech) describing your use case and requesting that Neon enable branching for your account._

-A branch is a clone of your data that you are free to play around with and modify without affecting the originating data.

-You can create a branch using the Neon Console or Neon API.
-In this topic, we'll cover how to create a branch, how to view branches, how to connect to a branch, and how to delete a branch using the Neon Console.
+You can create and manage branches using the Neon Console or Neon API.
+In this topic, we cover branching using the Neon Console.

 Before you can create a branch, you must have a Neon project to branch from.
 If you do not have a Neon project, see [Setting up a project](./setting-up-a-project).